-- Although PT was not very successful in IMI, this is a new opportunity because IHI will include industrial sectors with strong track record in Portugal, such as the biotech and medtech sector - In addition, IHI will target a broader stakeholder involvement (patients, healthcare providers, healthcare professionals, regulators, health authorities, ...) included in IHI governance
+Although PT was not very successful in IMI, this is a new opportunity because IHI will include industrial sectors with strong track record in Portugal, such as the biotech and medtech sector that should not only contribute to health promotion and disease prevention through the citizen empowerment in health but could trigger the establishment of new collaborations with the other sectors that could be important in a future pandemics response.

+In addition, IHI will target a broader stakeholder involvement (patients, healthcare providers, healthcare professionals, regulators, health authorities, ...) included in IHI governance, which should promote citizen engagement and highlight patients' real needs.